Andy Smith (speedway rider): Career

-In 2003, he returned to the UK and signed for Oxford (known as the Silver Machine at the time) for the 2003 Elite League speedway season.
+In 2003, Smith returned to the UK and signed for Oxford (known as the Silver Machine at the time) for the 2003 Elite League speedway season.
 He then rode for Swindon Robins in 2004 before returning to his first club Belle Vue for the 2005 Elite League speedway season, where he helped the club win the Elite League Knockout Cup.

-He would spend 16 seasons racing in the Polish leagues after making his Polish league debut in 1992.
+Smith would spend 16 seasons racing in the Polish leagues after making his Polish league debut in 1992.
 He also continued to ride for various clubs in England until the end of the 2007 seasons.

-During his career Smith reached two World finals and rode in the Speedway Grand Prix for eight years.
+During his career, Smith reached two World finals and rode in the Speedway Grand Prix for eight years.
 He represented Great Britain and his appearances included a Speedway World Cup, which was the 1999 Speedway World Team Cup.

 Family

-His son Jack Smith is a speedway rider.
+Smith's son Jack is a speedway rider.